Edward Lawrence Logan: Political career

 In 1897, Logan enlisted in the 9th Infantry Regiment of the Massachusetts National Guard.
 He was quickly promoted through the ranks to sergeant major, and took part in combat in Cuba during the Spanish–American War.
 He returned to Boston in the fall of 1898 and enrolled at Harvard Law School.
 While still a law student, Logan won election to the Boston Common Council, on which he served from 1899 to 1900.

 In 1900, Logan ran successfully for election to the Massachusetts House of Representatives, where he served from 1901 to 1902.
 He graduated from law school in 1901 and was admitted to the bar, after which he began to practice in Boston.

-Logan won election to the Massachusetts State Senate in from a South Boston district November 1905.
-He served from 1906 to 1907, and was an unsuccessful 1906 candidate for the Democratic nomination for Congress in Massachusetts' 10th Congressional district.
+Logan won election to the Massachusetts State Senate from a South Boston district in November 1905.
+He served from 1906 to 1907, and was an unsuccessful 1906 candidate for the Democratic nomination for Congress in Massachusetts's 10th Congressional district.

 In 1907, Logan was nominated to serve as associate justice of the Municipal Court for the South Boston District by Republican governor Curtis Guild Jr. He remained on the bench for the next 25 years, excepting his military service.